 The stock markets have from time to time experienced significant price and volume fluctuations that have affected the market prices for the common stock of biotechnology and pharmaceutical companies.
 These broad market fluctuations may cause the market price of our stock to decline.
 In the past, securities class action litigation has often been brought against a company following a decline in the market price of its securities.
-This risk is especially relevant for us because biotechnology and biopharmaceutical companies have experienced significant stock price volatility in recent years and due to the significant stock price decline we experienced following the announcement of the First CRL.
+This risk is especially relevant for us because biotechnology and biopharmaceutical companies have experienced significant stock price volatility in recent years.
 We may become involved in this type of litigation in the future.
 Litigation often is expensive and diverts management's attention and resources, which could adversely affect our business.